Lamb shift in muonic helium ion

 \section{Introduction}

 The ion of muonic helium $(\mu~^4_2He)^+$ is the bound state of the negative muon and alpha particle.
 This simple atom is short-lived.
-The lifetime is determined by the muon decay in a time $\tau_\mu=2.19703(4)\cdot 10^{-6}$ с.
-The increase of the lepton mass in going from the electron to the muon hydrogenic atoms ($m_\mu/m_e=206.7682838(54)$ \cite{MT}) leads to the enhancement of the nuclear structure effects, the electron vacuum polarization corrections and the recoil contributions to the fine and hyperfine structure of the energy spectrum.
-So, the experimental investigation of the Lamb shift in muonic hydrogen, muonic helium ions could be useful to obtain more precise values of the nuclear charge radii (the proton, helion, alpha particle) \cite{EGS,SGK}.
+The lifetime is determined by the muon decay in a time $\tau_\mu=2.19703(4)\cdot 10^{-6}$ s.
+The lepton mass increases when passing from the electron to the muon hydrogenic atoms ($m_\mu/m_e=206.7682838(54)$ \cite{MT}).
+As a result the role of the nuclear structure and polarizability effects, the electron vacuum polarization corrections and the recoil contributions to the fine and hyperfine structure of the energy spectrum essentially augments.
+Muonic atoms represent a unique laboratory for the determination of the nuclear properties.
+The effect of finite nuclear size is particularly important for muonic atoms, in which the muonic wave function has a significant overlap with the nucleus.
+Another nuclear effect is nuclear polarizability which refers to the contribution from intermediate excited states of the nucleus.
+So, the experimental investigation of the $(2P-2S)$ Lamb shift in light muonic atoms (muonic hydrogen, muonic deuterium, muonic helium ions) can give more precise values of the nuclear charge radii (the proton, deuteron, helion, alpha particle) \cite{EGS,SGK}.
 In the case of muonic hydrogen the Lamb shift measurement is carried out at present at PSI (Paul Sherrer Institute) \cite{PSI1,PSI2}.
-The measurement of the Lamb shift $(2P_{3/2}-2S_{1/2})$ in the ion of muonic helium $(\mu~^4_2He)^+$, which was carried out many years ago at CERN \cite{CERN}, gave the value $1527.5\pm 0.3$ meV.
+The experiment in the field of laser spectroscopy of muonic helium ions has been performed many years ago at the muon beam of the CERN synchrocyclotron \cite{CERN,KJ}.
+The experiment has observed resonances in the ion of muonic helium $(\mu~^4_2He)^+$ at $811.68 (15)$ nm and $897.6 (3)$ nm corresponding to the $(2P_{3/2}-2S_{1/2})$ and $(2P_{1/2}-2S_{1/2})$ transitions.
+The values of frequencies in meV are equal 1527.5 meV and 1381.29 (46) meV.
 At a later time the experimental study of the $(2P-2S)$ splitting in the $(\mu~^4_2He)^+$ \cite{Hauser} found no resonance effect at the wavelength interval $811.4\leq\lambda\leq 812.0$ nm with a greater than $95\%$ probability.
 So, at present there is the need of new experiment which could resolve the existing experimental problem.